aziev/jquery.fajax/README.md

 # Fajax
-JQuery plugin for ajaxifying forms.
-It is wrapper of $.ajax function.
+Extra lightweight jQuery plugin for ajaxifying forms with file support.
+It's wrapper of $.ajax function.

-Why you need it?
-Because it's extra lightweight.

 ## Usage
 Just write your form markup like usually: